Browsing Tag

 The Agriculture Growth Corridor of Tanzania (AGCOT) targets a USD 100 billion agricultural GDP, USD 20 billion in net exports, and 10% annual sector growth by 2050.

-The Ministry of Agriculture (MOA) introduced AGCOT in 2025 to accelerate the implementation of the Agriculture Master Plan 2050.
+Launched in 2025 by the Ministry of Agriculture, AGCOT is the flagship vehicle for accelerating implementation of the Agriculture Master Plan 2050.

 SAGCOT focused on improving productivity, food security, and economic growth within the southern region of the country by promoting investments in agriculture and related infrastructure.